metegenez/xor-numpy/README.md

 # xor-numpy
-XOR operation implemetation with a simple layer.
+a simple network with one hidden layer which solves the XOR function.